 Let’s start with a few observations.
-We see that companies are very good in installing a fair amount of trust (bottom part of the pyramid).
+We see that companies are very good at installing a fair amount of trust (the bottom part of the pyramid).

 Also, companies are mostly good in defining clear KPIs and objectives.
 Maybe they’re all over the place in the organization and you might centralize them through a CRM tool or business intelligence tool like Power BI, but that’s not a problem.
 The biggest challenge is the middle part.
 This is where BRM comes into place.

 You can put this middle part into practice by making use of three building blocks.

 Here are the steps you need to know:

 1. Make a clear Plan

 The first step is to make sure that there’s a clear business or sales plan.

 Develop the design and implementation of the business strategy.
 Provide a clear plan of action such as deliverables to be produced, and roles and responsibilities.